bdwilson/ecovacs-api/README.md

 # curl -s http://yourip:5050/api/playsound/0
 </pre>

+# Installation (Docker)
+1. <code> # docker build -t ecovacs-api --build-arg ECOVACS_USER='your@email.address' --build-arg ECOVACS_PASS='your_password' .</code>CTRL-C out of it when it's complete
+Optional arguments are ECOVACS_COUNTRY, ECOVACS_CONTINENT, ECOVACS_PORT.
+These will default to us, na, and 5050.
+If you're not in the US, you can leave them then connect in via step 3 and determine the correct variables via <code>sucks login</code>
+2. <code> docker run -p 5050:5050 --name ecovacs-api -t ecovacs-api</code>
+3. That's it.
+If you need to troubleshoot your docker image, you can get into it via <code> # docker exec -it ecovacs-api /bin/bash</code> or <code># docker run -it ecovacs-api /bin/bash</code> and then poke around and run the commands below like "sucks".

 # Troubleshooting
 1. If you have multiple vacuums, you may need to change the number to 1, or 2 if you have 3 vacuums on your account.
 2. You should make sure sucks works before configuring this script.
 <pre>
 # sucks login
 # sucks --debug stop
 </pre>
 3. You can always enable debug in the ecovacs_flask.py script and run it from the commandline.

 Bugs/Contact Info
 -----------------